BobBuildTool/bob/doc/manpages/bob-build-dev.rst

       from sources (default for develop mode)
     forced-deps
-      like 'deps' above, but fail if any download fails
+      like 'deps' above, but fail if any download fails forced-fallback
+      combination of forced and forced-deps modes: if forced fails fall back to forced-deps

 ``--incremental``
     Reuse build directory for incremental builds